Gunnerson/NODE-JS-Success-Engineer/README.md

     - go to the body, depending on the type of request, if it is a post request, you can pass in the parameters from the body tag in the form-data.

+### What is a Module in Node.js?

+- Node.js has a set of built-in modules which you can use without any further installation.

+### Include Modules

+- To include a module, use the require() function with the name of the module:
+    - see http.js file with detailed notes on requiring http and running a createServer

 ### Behind the Scenes:

 - After a request is made to googles server, there will be code on the server that will be listening for different requests and responding with diff pieces: